 4.8.
 Heat specimen processing gel in a microwave for 20 s or until liquefied.
 Add 50 µL of specimen processing gel into the tube with organoids.
 Place the tube on ice until the specimen processing gel is solidified.

 4.9.
-Remove the drop of specimen processing gel with organoids from the tube and place between the blue sponge pads in a cassette for further processing in the paraffin embedder.
-Use “15 min” program to processing.
+Remove the drop of specimen processing gel with organoids from the tube and place between the blue sponge pads in a cassette for further processing in the tissue processor..
+Use 15 min for each step in the paraffin embedder during further processing.

 4.10.
 Section paraffin-embedded organoids in specimen processing gel at 4 µm.
 Proceed with immunohistochemical staining as previously described16.